 Approach to procurement

 Wherever possible, we seek to make further contributions to local economies by sourcing products and services from nearby businesses.
 As an example, we spent more than $14 million last financial year on goods and services procured in the Bendigo region (where the Bank is headquartered).
 Support for local businesses stimulates local economies and generates employment opportunities.

 COVID-19 has prompted Australians to consider where they source their goods and services, with many opting to buy local to ensure Australian industries remain as strong as possible.
 We have also taken this approach and have procured a significant number of hand sanitising stations from an Australian supplier, which will become a long-term fixture in each of its corporate offices and throughout the branch network.

-Our policy has been formulated to comply with the Commonwealth Modern Slavery Act 2018, which requires that we publish an Annual Modern Slavery Statement approved by a director of the Board.
-This statement will be published by 31 March 2021.
+Our policy has been formulated to comply with the Commonwealth Modern Slavery Act 2018.
+This act requires us to publish an Annual Modern Slavery Statement approved by a director of the Board.